section-engineering-education/engineering-education/content/articles/sentiment-analysis-with-spacy-and-scikit-learn/index.md

 ![Output](/engineering-education/sentiment-analysis-with-spacy-and-scikit-learn/output.jpg)

-The output shows the keys added to our dataset to know which dataset we are dealing with.
-The output also shows the two added columns, `Message` and `Target`, labelled either `0` or `1`.
+The above output shows the keys added to our dataset.
+The output also shows the two additional columns, `Message` and `Target`, labeled either `0` or `1`.

 Now that we have prepared the dataset, we can now remove stop words from the dataset.

 ### Removing stop words
 Stop words are a set of commonly used words in a language.
 They have a lower classification power because they are not unique and make the model biased.

 We remove stop words using Spacy.
 Let's first install Spacy into our machine.